yvesmedhard/bowling_scorer/README.md

 It takes a text file as input and outputs the scoring for the associated games to the stdout.

+> :warning: This project was created as a code challange for hiring process.
+You can use it to assess my ruby knowledge up to the last change date. :)

 ## Installation
 This project requires:
 - ruby `3.2.2`